How Much Creatine Should I Take?

 Is the Creatine Loading Phase Necessary?

-Some studies have found that a daily dose of 3-5 grams of creatine without a loading phase can also effectively increase muscle creatine stores over time, usually after about 28 days.
+However, studies have found that a daily maintenance dose of 3-5 grams of creatine without a creatine loading phase can also effectively increase muscle creatine stores over time, usually after about 28 days.

 Creatine HCL or Monohydrate: Which One is Better?